When you know yourself, you can plan your career and education based on what's important to you: your interests, abilities, values and experiences.

 If English is your second language, you must provide proof of English Language Proficiency (ELP) prior to admission.
 ELP must have been completed within 2 years prior to application to the program.
 Acceptable evidence of ELP may be one of the following:

-- TOEFL Internet-based test score 84, with no section score below 21
+- TOEFL iBT overall score of 84, no section score below 21

 The following are not required for admission purposes, but will be required before you attend your practicum.

 - Successful completion of all prerequisite courses

 - Successful completion of a pre-practicum assessment (written and practical)